-Bill Ward is a British actor and photographer, born and raised in Newcastle-upon-Tyne.
+Bill Ward is an award winning British actor and photographer, born and raised in Newcastle-upon-Tyne.

 He has a degree in Modern British History (Class 2.1) from Bristol University.